 4) Ensure the latest stable version of the TOR client is installed on your distro, If your distro does not come with TOR in its software repository then you should use the packages/repository provided by the Tor Project.

 Once Tor is installed you should disable the Tor service in whatever your distro uses to modify boot/system services to prevent having unnecessary tor clients running and in some rare cases prevent conflict with the Tor clients launched by SelekTOR.

 Also ensure that Vidalia is not installed.

-6) Extract the tarball and enter the folder you extracted it to and follow the instructions in the Readme file.
+5) Install SelekTOR using either the supplied Debian package or extract the tarball and enter the folder you extracted it to and follow the instructions in the INSTALL file.

 Mageia with KDE4: Use Chrome/Chromium/Opera instead of Firefox.